Find the mortgage that's right for you

 A minimum of 25%-30% deposit, as the maximum LTV (loan to value) is usually 70-75%

-There is often a loan cap of around £500,000 - although you may be able to borrow more at a lower LTV with some lenders
+There's often a loan cap of around £500,000 - although you may be able to borrow more at a lower LTV with some lenders

-There is usually a minimum personal income requirement of £25-£40,000
+Lenders often have a minimum personal income requirement of £25-£40,000

 The property will usually need to be able to generate a rental income equal to 125-145% of the monthly repayments

-Most lenders will limit the number of days per year you’re able to stay at the property yourself
+Most lenders limit the number of days per year you’re able to stay at the property yourself

 The Scottish Government introduced a licensing regime for short-term lets in Scotland in 2022.
 Any landlords wishing to rent out a holiday property will be bound by this legislation.